BushwackStudio/ElasticProbe/SECURITY.md

 ## Reporting a Vulnerability

-You can report any security bugs found in the source code of ElasticPress through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/elasticpress).
+You can report any security bugs found in the source code of WPProbe through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/elasticpress).
 The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 ## Responding to Vulnerability Reports